UPPMAX/HPC-python/docs/day3/seaborn-new.rst

      On Dardel, all cray-python versions include NumPy, SciPy, Pandas, and Dask, and do not have any prerequisites, but Seaborn is part of ``matplotlib/3.8.2-cpeGNU-23.12``, which has ``PDCOLD/23.12`` as a prerequisite.
 The versions available for cray-python and Matplotlib are limited because Dardel users are typically expected to build their own environments, but for this course, the installed versions are fine.

-     .. admonition:: "Interactive use with Thinlinc (If Available)"
+     .. admonition:: Interactive use with Thinlinc (If Available)
          :collapsible:

         - Start Jupyter from the menu and it will work